 The mobile truck, which parks at schools in Union County, offers cleanings, crowns, cavity fillings, root canals and many more operations.

-“With the generosity of the Brown family, the partnership of local school districts, school-based health centers, Medical Center of South Arkansas and Dr. Taylor Everett, we established a three point oral health plan that provides, preventative dental sealant, a mobile dental clinic, and a home visiting program that will be available to every newborn baby’s family in Union County,” said Anna Strong, director of Child Advocacy and Public Health at Arkansas Children’s Hospital.
+“With the generosity of the Brown family, the partnership of local school districts, school-based health centers, Medical Center of South Arkansas and Dr. Taylor Everett, we established a three point oral health plan that provides, preventative dental sealant, a mobile dental clinic, and a home visiting program that will be available to every newborn baby’s family in Union County,” said Anna Strong, executive director of Child Advocacy and Public Health at Arkansas Children’s Hospital.

 Oral health is something many people don’t pay attention to until it’s too late and very expensive, Strong said.